Bassil88/CS50/README.md

-# CS50 online couseby Harvard
+# CS50 by Harvard University